ManuelGil/vscode-codeigniter4-snippets/README.md

 ## Requirements

-- CodeIgniter between versions 4.3.0 and 4.4.0
+- CodeIgniter 4.4.0 or later
 - VSCode 1.46.0 or later

 ## Features